AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/quickstarts/dotnet/index.md

 result.SaveAs(Directory.GetCurrentDirectory() + output);
 ```

-This code runs the document generation process and then stores the result PDF document to the file system.
+This code runs the document generation process and then stores the resulting PDF document to the file system.

 ![Example running at the command line](./shot9.png)